agilebits/onepassword-app-extension/README.md

 	@interface WebViewController() <UISearchBarDelegate, WKNavigationDelegate, UIActivityItemSource>
 	```

-2. Implement the following methods of the `UIActivityItemSource` protocol in your view controller, as shown in the example bellow.
+2. Implement the following methods of the `UIActivityItemSource` protocol in your view controller, as shown in the example below.

 	```objective-c
 	#pragma mark - UIActivityItemSource Protocol